 Applicable language characteristics

 This vulnerability is intended to be applicable to all languages that permit concurrency within the language, or support libraries and operating systems (such as POSIX-compliant or Windows operating systems) that provide hooks for concurrency control.
-In essence, all traditional languages on fully functional operating systems (such as POSIX-compliant OS or Windows) can access the OS-provided mechanisms.
+In essence, all traditional languages on fully functional operating systems (such as a POSIXTM-compliant operating system or WindowsTM) can access the OS-provided mechanisms.

 Avoiding the vulnerability or mitigating its effect